 Ever wondered who made a specific change to a document and when?
 A DMS takes the guesswork out of it with audit trails and version control.
 Audit trails create a detailed log of every action taken on a document—who viewed it, who edited it, and when those actions occurred.
 This is incredibly useful for accountability and for understanding the history of a document.
 Plus, version control ensures you can always look back at previous versions of a file, so nothing important is ever truly lost or overwritten by mistake.
 If an error is made, you can easily revert to an earlier, correct version.

-Meet Industry-Specific Regulatory Needs
+Meet Industry-Specific Compliance Standards

 Different industries have different rules when it comes to handling documents, and keeping up can be a challenge.
 Whether you’re in healthcare dealing with HIPAA, finance with SOX, or any other regulated field, a DMS can help you meet these specific requirements.
 Features like secure storage, controlled access, comprehensive audit trails, and reliable versioning are often essential for compliance.
 A DMS makes it easier for your business to adhere to legal and industry standards without the usual headaches, providing a clear, documented process for managing your information according to the rules.